HECVAT Category

 In the event of an incident, can your solution's AI features be disabled in a timely manner?

-This question is asking whether your AI-powered solution can be quickly disabled if a security incident occurs.
+Incident containment for AI is the concern: whether your solution's AI features can be switched off quickly when a security incident strikes.
 In the context of security, an 'incident' could be a data breach, a model behaving unexpectedly (producing harmful outputs), or the discovery of a vulnerability in the AI system.

 If disabled because of an incident, can your solution's AI features be re-enabled in a timely manner?